Urban wildlife: Conservation and management

+Effects of artificial lights at night

+Urban environments are defined by elevated levels of artificial light at night (ALAN), which constitute a significant ecological factor affecting wildlife behavior and physiology.
+Empirical research demonstrates that exposure to artificial light disrupts circadian and seasonal rhythms, alters foraging behaviors, and interferes with migration across diverse taxa.
+In urban contexts, such disruptions influence predator-prey dynamics, reproductive cycles, and patterns of habitat utilization.
+Furthermore, artificial light can shift species distributions by favoring light-tolerant organisms and displacing others, thereby shaping biodiversity and ecosystem processes within urban areas.

 Human–wildlife conflict

 While urban areas tend to decrease the overall biodiversity of species within the city, most cities retain the flora and fauna characteristic of their geographic area.
 As rates of urbanization and city sprawl increase worldwide, many urban areas sprawl further into wildlife habitat, causing increased human-wildlife encounters and the potential for negative and conflict-based encounters.
 Humans have lived alongside and near wild animals for centuries, but the expansion of the study of urban ecology has allowed for new information surrounding human-wildlife interactions.
 Human wildlife conflict can be categorized into disease transmission, physical attacks, and property damage, and can be inflicted by a range of wildlife, from predatory tigers to grain-eating rodents.

 Benefits of human–wildlife interactions

 Urban coyotes are often at the forefront of human-wildlife conflicts in areas of Los Angeles County due to their ability to adapt to urban environments.

 While negative human-wildlife conflicts can be damaging to the physical health of humans or property, human-wildlife interactions can be extremely beneficial in terms of ecosystem health and cultural experiences.
 The presence of native species allows systems and food chains to function in a healthy way, providing ecosystem services to the humans living around these areas.
 These services include the provisioning of food and water, flood control, cultural services, and nutrient cycling.
 Due to those perceived benefits, urban rewilding is now an active movement.